llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 ## Implicit Pointer Location Description

-The transformation for removing a level of indirection is always to add an `DIOpAddrOf(N)`, which may result in a location description for a pointer to a non-memory object.
+The transformation for removing a level of indirection is to add an `DIOpAddrOf(N)`, which may result in a location description for a pointer to a non-memory object.